tristanbatchler/tbat.me/_posts/2024-11-10-godot-golang-mmo-part-5.md

 We have made the choice to **not** use an ORM (Object-Relational Mapping) library for this project.
 While ORMs can be useful, they can also be overly complex and frankly overkill for a project of this size.
 We will be hand-writing our SQL queries, and compiling them to Golang code with `sqlc`, which we briefly touched on in [the introduction to this series](/2024/11/08/godot-golang-mmo-intro#other-key-changes-in-this-project).
 This will give us total control over the database and give us full visibility into what is happening.
 If you don't have experience with SQL, don't worry!
 We will be writing simple queries that are easy to understand, and I will explain what each query does.

+As always, if do you want to start here without viewing the previous lesson, feel free to download the source code for release [v0.04](https://github.com/tristanbatchler/Godot4Go_MMO/releases/tag/v0.04) in the [official GitHub repository](https://github.com/tristanbatchler/Godot4Go_MMO).

 ## Installing sqlc

 Before we can get started, we need to install the tool that will compile our SQL queries into Go code.
 Simply run the following command in your terminal to install the binary to your Go bin directory, which should be in your PATH: